erikvullings/strapi-to-typescript/README.md

 <span><a href="https://github.com/erikvullings/strapi-to-typescript/" title="View this project on Github"><img src="https://img.shields.io/github/contributors/erikvullings/strapi-to-typescript" alt="contributors" /></a></span>

+THIS PROJECT IS NOT MAINTAINED ANYMORE.
+Don't hesitate to fork it.

+THIS PROJECT DOESN'T SUPPORT VERSION 4 OR LATER OF STRAPI. (see [PR#49](https://github.com/erikvullings/strapi-to-typescript/issues/49))

+##

 Convert the Strapi models to TypeScript interfaces by processing each of the `./api/**/models/*.settings.json` recursively.

 ## Install and Run